Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact

+The use of standard clauses for disclosures is not limited to eRecht24: the vast majority (88.3\%) of policies generated with PrivacyBee---which exhibit very high transparency disclosures---contain the exact same paragraph disclosing user rights.
+This shows how textual standardization can be either beneficial or detrimental depending on the quality of the standardized clause.
+It also demonstrates the path dependencies of generated policies if their pre-defined clauses are not updated over time.
+For the generator Datenschutzpartner, by contrast, we found evidence for several different versions of the transparency disclosures.

+These observations motivated us to systematically analyze the extent to which generators output standardized policies.
+This matters both in terms of disclosures mandated by Swiss privacy law as well as the diffusion of the GDPR on a voluntary basis, as generators with standardized clauses exhibiting a high market share can significantly affect both dimensions.
+In short, we find evidence consistent with a relatively high degree of standardization.

-As a next step, we wanted to elucidate to what extent generators output standardized policies.
-For this purpose, we visualized all German October policies on a two-dimensional space using t-SNE~\cite{maaten_visualizing_2008} based on cosine similarity.
-This approach has been used by both Bartlett~\cite{bartlett_standardization_2023} and Badawi et al.~\cite{badawi_value_2023} to represent contracts on a two-dimensional space.
-Both papers first used term-document matrices like TF-IDF to vectorize the text data.
-By contrast, we used the text embedding model \texttt{text-embedding-3-large} from OpenAI~\cite{openai_new_2024} to preserve the semantic structure of the policies.
-The embeddings were based on each policy's first 8\,192 tokens, due to the model's context window limitation.
-While some policies exceed this window, this approach constitutes a major improvement over the mere first 1\,000 characters used by Badawi et al.~\cite[p.
-16]{badawi_value_2023}.
-We also colored the policies of the ten most widely used generators (see Table \ref{tab:generator_prevalence}).
-As exhibited in Figure \ref{fig:tsne_generators},\footnote{While the visualization provides useful insights, we caution against taking it at face value, as any dimension reduction carries losses in accuracy.} generators form distinct, albeit imperfect, clusters.
-The obvious interpretation would be that there are websites that modify the generator's output.
+We assess standardization in generator-produced policies by embedding all German-language policies from the October snapshot and projecting them to two dimensions using t-SNE~\cite{maaten-visualizing-2008} based on cosine similarity.
+Similar visualization approaches have been used to analyze standardization in legal documents~\cite{bartlett-standardization-2026,badawi-value-2023}.
+These traditional approaches first used term-document matrices like TF-IDF to vectorize the text data.
+By contrast, we used the text embedding model \texttt{text-embedding-3-large} from OpenAI~\cite{openai-new-2024} to preserve the semantic structure of the policies.
+The embeddings were based on each policy's first 8,192 tokens, due to the model's context window limitation.
+While some policies exceed this window, Badawi et al.~\cite[p.
+16]{badawi-value-2023} demonstrated strong performance clustering legal documents with only the first 1,000 characters.
+We colored the policies of the ten most widely used generators (see Table~\ref{tab:generator-prevalence}).

+As shown in Figure \ref{fig:tsne-generators}, generators form distinct, albeit imperfect, clusters.
+One possible reason for these imperfect clusters would be that websites modify the generator's output.
 For instance, one website stated (translated from German):

-\textit{\begin{quote} This privacy policy was created using the privacy policy generator from DGD [...] with a lawyer specializing in data protection law, and the model privacy policy provided by the law firm Weiß \& Partner~\cite{schneemenschen_gmbh_datenschutzerklarung_2018}. \end{quote}}
+\textit{\begin{quote} This privacy policy was created using the privacy policy generator from DGD [...] with a lawyer specializing in data protection law, and the model privacy policy provided by the law firm Weiß \& Partner~\cite{schneemenschen-gmbh-datenschutzerklarung-2018}. \end{quote}}